Warrior Soul, "Salutations From The Ghetto Nation" Album Review

-Warrior Soul - "Salutations from the Ghetto Nation" (1992) album review
+Warrior Soul - "Salutations From the Ghetto Nation"

 ...fat lot of good it did me, or the band, for that matter.
-Salutations From the Ghetto Nation stiffed on the charts, just like the band's previous pair of albums.
-Record label support was non-existent, and within a year from the time I discovered them, Warrior Soul was falling apart.
+Just like their previous pair of albums, Salutations From the Ghetto Nation got great reviews, but stiffed on the charts.
+Record label tour support was non-existent, and within a year from the time I discovered them, Warrior Soul was falling apart.
 They released Chill Pill in '93, an occasionally interesting but mostly meandering art rock/post punk album, as a contract-fulfilling middle finger to the DGC label, and Kory assembled a new lineup for '95's The Space Age Playboys, an experiment in cyberpunk-influenced glam/party rock, which was fun... but it just wasn't the same.
-The Space Age lineup fizzled, and the dream seemed to be over.

-In the mid 00's, Kory Clarke relocated to Europe and built yet another new lineup of Warrior Soul.
-Their 2009 home-brewed release, Destroy the War Machine, showed some of the old fire, and the recent Stiff Middle Finger is another angry, ass-kickin' good time.
-I'm glad that Kory is still fightin' the good fight, but deep in my heart I know that this band will never top Salutations From the Ghetto Nation.
-More than 20 years after its initial release, it still sits atop my list of Desert Island Discs, and someday, I want it buried with me when I die.
-For one -- ONE -- brief goddamn shining moment, Warrior Soul could have had it all.
+In the mid 00's, Clarke relocated to Europe and built yet another new lineup of Warrior Soul.
+21st century releases like Destroy the War Machine, Stiff Middle Finger and Back On The Lash still show some of the old fire, and I'm glad that Kory is still out there fightin' the good fight, but deep down I know that he will never top Salutations From the Ghetto Nation.
+More than a quarter century after its initial release, Salutations still sits atop my list of Desert Island Discs, and someday, I want it buried with me when I die.
+For one -- ONE -- brief goddamn shining moment, Warrior Soul almost had it all.

 If only the world had bothered to listen.

 This is one of the albums I want buried with me when I die.